Welcome, St. Raphael School Families!

-- Reach out to the parents and the student and make them aware of the concerns.
-The instructor will explore whether there is any way the student could have legitimately misunderstood the scope of liberty he or she was allowed to take when completing the assignment.
+- Reach out to the parents and student and make them aware of the concern.
+The instructor will explore whether there is any way the student could have legitimately misunderstood the scope of liberty he was allowed to take when completing the assignment.

 If, after exploring the situation, the instructor and parents are confident that the student has not been academically dishonest, the following actions will be taken:

-- If there were any areas where communication could have been stronger to prevent a misunderstanding, the instructor will take those steps to clarify for the sake of this student and the other students in the class.
+- If there were any areas where stronger communication could have prevented a misunderstanding, the instructor will take those steps to clarify for the sake of this student and the other students in the class.

 - If the student is in need of citation skills or other reference skills, the instructor will make a recommendation to the parents so that the student can be better prepared in the future.
-These resources can also be made available to the rest of the class just in case it would be helpful to them as well.
+These resources can also be made available to the rest of the class for their benefit.

 If, however, it becomes evident that the student was academically dishonest, the following actions will be taken:

-- The student must apologize, in a meaningful way, for his or her behavior.
+- The student must apologize, in a meaningful way, for his behavior.

-- The parents and student should understand that future instances of this behavior will result in a more serious response, which may impact the student’s grade and/or ongoing enrollment in the course or St. Raphael School.
+- The parents and student should understand that future instances of this behavior will result in a more serious response, which may impact the student’s grade and/or ongoing enrollment in the course and/or Scholé Academy.

-If, at any time, you have a concern regarding their own student or the course, we encourage them to contact the course instructor as soon as the concern arises.
+If, at any time, parents have a concern regarding their own student or the course, we encourage them to contact the course instructor as soon as the concern arises.
 If the issue remains unresolved or requires further attention, we encourage the parent to contact the school principal.
 If a parent has a concern regarding a principal, policy, or school wide issue, we encourage them to contact the Scholé Academy Director as soon as the concern arises.
-Likewise, should our instructors have any concerns about your student, they will reach out to you right away.
+Likewise, should our instructors have any concerns about a student, they will reach out to the parent or student right away.
 Our instructors wish to keep lines of communication with their students and students’ families open at all times, and the vast majority of concerns can be resolved quickly if expressed promptly.
-With the exception of very minor concerns, we encourage you to set up a call with the course instructor to discuss the matter over the phone.
+With the exception of very minor concerns, we encourage parents to set up a call with the course instructor to discuss the matter over the phone.
 We have found phone and/or video conversations to be far more effective for resolving concerns and conflicts than email, which naturally lends itself to ambiguity and misinterpretation.
 If a parent has already spoken with the course instructor and is dissatisfied with the resolution of the issue, the parent should not hesitate to contact the respective school principal who will be happy to hear and address the concern.

-Throughout the school year, St. Raphael School and Scholé Academy will offer a variety of community events, such as Open House, College Night, Latin Colloquia, and Coffee with the Principal and Teachers.
+Throughout the school year, Scholé Academy and St. Raphael School will offer a variety of community events, such as Open House, College Night, Latin Colloquia, and Coffee with the Principal and Instructors.
 Some of these events are open to the public, and some of them are intended for our communities only.
-For these community events, your attendance is welcome, but not required.
-Please also feel free to spread the word when we offer events to the general public.
+For these community events, parents’ and students’ attendance is welcome but not required.
+Parents should also feel free to spread the word when we offer events to the general public.

 One additional special event will be a surprise “Snow Day.”
 There are many benefits to homeschooling and online education.
-One thing many students miss by taking courses online is the absence of the unexpected Snow Day (let’s be honest: teachers love them too!).
-St. Raphael School will plan to provide one surprise Snow Day during the winter months.
-We will select one week for each teacher to declare a Snow Day for each of his or her classes.
+One thing many students miss by taking courses online is the absence of the unexpected Snow Day (let’s be honest: instructors love them too!).
+Scholé Academy instructors will plan to provide one surprise Snow Day during the winter months.
+Each instructor will select a day to declare a Snow Day for each of his classes.
 Parents will be provided with more details as the day approaches.
 Shhh…it’s a secret!

 In the essentials unity, in the nonessentials liberty, in all things charity.

 Please note: Parents confirm this agreement by enrolling their student in a Scholé Academy course.
 Teaching children is a noble activity but also one that can create anxiety.
 After all, to hire someone to teach your child touches upon and impacts 1) your money, 2) your faith and life philosophy, and 3) the soul of your child.
-It is important, therefore, that we clarify what each party (St. Raphael School and the paying parent) expects from the other and to commit to treat one another with respect and charity.
+It is important, therefore, that we clarify what each party (Scholé Academy and the paying parent) expects from the other and to commit to treat one another with respect and charity.

-What follows is a general description of what we (St. Raphael School, or SRS) pledge to provide to the parent or guardian as the paying customer for our courses.
-This section is followed by a description of what the customer pledges to SRS, including the various logistical and financial responsibilities and student requirements.
+What follows is a general description of what we (Scholé Academy) pledge to provide to the parent or guardian as the paying customer for our courses.
+This section is followed by a description of what the customer pledges to Scholé Academy, including the various logistical and financial responsibilities and student requirements.
 We look forward to a successful partnership, serving each other for the education of the next generation.

-- SRS teachers will provide meaningful assessments to help students and parents gauge the academic progress of students and to help ensure they are on the path to mastery.
+- Scholé Academy instructors will provide meaningful assessments to help students and parents gauge the academic progress of students and ensure they are on the path to mastery.

-- SRS teachers will neither upbraid nor humiliate students, but they will seek to guide, mentor, and correct students (including their class behavior) in accordance with Christian love and wisdom.
-When a sensitive issue arises, or an offense or grievance, SRS teachers will seek to speak to students privately whenever possible.
-SRS expects that the vast majority of discipline and behavior issues will be handled by means of meaningful conversation with the teacher and student.
+- Scholé Academy instructors will neither upbraid nor humiliate students, but they will seek to guide, mentor, and correct students (including class behavior) in accordance with Christian love and wisdom.
+When a sensitive issue, offense, or grievance arises, instructors will seek to speak to students privately whenever possible.

-- Discipline and behavior issues which are not resolved by conversation with teacher and student will be brought next to the parent or guardian’s attention.
+- Discipline and behavior issues that cannot be resolved by conversation between the instructor and student will be brought next to the parent or guardian’s attention.

-- Discipline and behavior issues will only be brought to the SRS principal when no resolution has been achieved after conversation over the phone or Zoom between the instructor and parent.
+- Discipline and behavior issues will only be brought to the Scholé Academy principal when no resolution has been achieved after conversation over the phone or Zoom between the instructor and parent.

-- SRS will provide high-standard virtual classroom software and learning management system software, and offer general support and guidance in order that parents and students can use these tools well.
+- Scholé Academy will provide high-standard virtual classroom software and learning management system software, offering general support and guidance in order that parents and students can use these tools well.

-- The completion and submission of all assignments (on time) by:
+- timely completion and submission of all assignments

 - coming to class on time